Your browser is out-of-date!

 All performance data in USD / B shares.

-The rapid development of generative artificial intelligence (GenAI) is ushering in an unprecedented technology-driven transformation that ranks right next to other key milestones such as the Internet, cloud computing, and smartphones.
-GenAI is creating tremendous opportunities for businesses and investors, especially in the healthcare sector.
-According to a number of studies, the healthcare sector will be one of the industries that will benefit the most from the deployment of GenAI.
-This forecast is mainly based on the vast potential for efficiency gains in healthcare systems, on the large, readily available amounts of data in healthcare systems, and on the considerable financial resources available for healthcare needs.
+The rapid development of generative artificial intelligence (GenAI) is ushering in an unprecedented technological transformation, ranking alongside milestones such as the internet, cloud computing and the smartphone.
+This development is creating substantial opportunities for companies and investors, particularly in the healthcare sector.
+Various studies conclude that healthcare is among the sectors set to benefit most from the application of GenAI.
+This is primarily due to its significant efficiency potential, the vast availability of data and the substantial financial resources within healthcare systems.

 Loading...